skills/code-with-codespaces/.github/steps/2-custom-image.md

 1. Create a new codespace by navigating back to the **Code** tab of your repository.
 1. Click the green **Code** button located in the middle of the page.
 1. Click the **Codespaces** tab on the box that pops up.

-1. Click the **Create codespace on main** button OR click the `+` sign on the tab.
-This will create a new codespace on the main branch.
-(Notice your other codespace listed here.)
+   > Notice that our recently codespace is listed.

+1. Click the `+` sign on the tab to start another one which is now using our configuration file.

    > Wait about **2 minutes** for the codespace to spin itself up.